revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

 - @ResponseBody is a Spring annotation which binds a method return value to the web response body.
 - It is not interpreted as a view name.
 - It uses `org.springframework.http.converter Interface HttpMessageConverter<T>` to convert the return value to the HTTP response body, based on the content type in the request HTTP header.
 </blockquote>

 </details>

 ---
-10. What are MIME Types?
+10.What are MIME Types?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)